January 17th 2021

 We continue to be aware that we are all facing an unprecedented health situation.
 Although in many areas of life we are beginning to open up again, it is clear that we have to adapt to the presence of the virus in our communities for the foreseeable future.

 The Fellowship Office and Council have continued to operate, although the house in Dorchester has been closed.
-From September the house will reopen both for the Office and for the use of the local group.
-This will be extended to other users from October if it is safe to do so.
+From September the house reopened both for the Office and for the use of the local group.
+However we are not yet in a position to extend this to other users.
 We are grateful to those who have worked hard both to ensure that this can happen safely and to support our members over this time.

 Some groups have been finding creative ways to continue to meditate remotely and we are pleased to be able to offer new opportunities to connect online for those who would like to experience a group in this way.
 Please contact the Office for more information.